 - If she is experiencing nausea, place a cold washcloth across the back of the neck to help reduce the sensation.

-- Place a cold pack on the lower back can help with back labor or back pain.
+- Placing a cold pack on the lower back can help with back labor or back pain.

-- Have ice packs after the birth to place on the perineum immediately after the birth.
+- Place ice packs on the perineum immediately after the birth.
 This will help reduce swelling.

-- Warm, wet towels, a hot pack, a hot water bottle, or heating pad placed below the pregnant abdomen provides comfort in labor.
+- Warm, wet towels, a hot pack, a hot water bottle, or a heating pad placed below the pregnant abdomen provide comfort in labor.